yzpang/gold-off-policy-text-gen-iclr21/README.md

 For downloading IWSLT14 De-En dataset, we follow the instructions [here](https://github.com/pytorch/fairseq/tree/97d29d78e51e49de50e5105bcf4f9ebbd9fd7387/examples/translation).
 The binary files are provided in our repo, in the directory ```data-bin```.

 For downloading the particular version of our NQG dataset, we follow the instructions [here](https://github.com/clovaai/FocusSeq2Seq).
-The binary files are provided in the directory ```squad-bin```.
+The binary files are provided upon request.

 ## Code: experiments on transformer models using fairseq